-- The National Co-ordinating Centre for Public Engagement (NCCPE)

-Public and community engagemnt are essential tools in achieving this.
-Engaging outside our university ensures that our activities have have public benefits, that we are connected to our local communities, and our staff and students are connected to the communities affected by their work.
+Public and community engagement are essential tools in achieving this.
+Engaging outside our university ensures that our activities have public benefits, that we are connected to our local communities, and our staff and students are connected to the communities affected by their work.

-For more information on our approach to public and community engagement, please see our Public Engagement at Queen Mary page.
+For more information on our approach to public and community engagement, visit the Public Engagement at Queen Mary page.

-Public engagement isn't just important to Queen Mary, but has strategic importance within the Higher Eductation Institute (HEI) landscape.
+Public engagement isn't just important to Queen Mary, but has strategic importance within the Higher Education Institute (HEI) landscape.

 Public engagement can also be a potential route to impact, and can be included in the environment statements and impact case studies that are submitted to the Research Excellence Framework (REF).
-For more information on impact and the REF, you can talk to the QM Impact Team.
+For more information on impact and the REF, you can talk to the Queen Mary Impact Team.

 Public and community engagement is a core part of the narratives that are submitted to the Knowledge Exchange Framework (KEF), assessing the knowledge exchange activities that are happening at universities and the benefits these are providing to society.
 For more information on the KEF, you can visit the UKRI website.